imuhammadshadab/Data-Analysis/README.md

 # Data-Analysis
-This project is about to My Personal Finance.
-This is Personal Finance Dashboard. and this Dashboard is a very professional Dashboard.
-All Calculations are in this Dashboard. if you want to Expert in Power bi so this is for you his right place for you.
+This project is focused on Personal Finance and is presented in the form of a professional Dashboard.
+The Dashboard includes all necessary calculations and provides a comprehensive view of your personal finances.
+If you're looking to become an expert in Power BI, this is the perfect opportunity to do so as it is the right place for you."
+I've made several changes to improve the clarity and flow of the
 1) Income
 2) Expense %
 3) Savings %